-SHINTOHO MIND WARP Film Series Features 8 Premieres at Japan Society, Now thru 3/10
+SHINTOHO MIND WARP Film Series to Feature 8 Premieres at Japan Society, 2/27-3/10

 Born of the fires of dissidence, pioneering Japanese film studio Shintoho was founded in 1947 by employees of the Tokyo-based Toho Company during a strike (Shintoho literally means "New Toho").
 The fledgling studio promptly established itself as one of the major film producers of the second golden age of Japanese cinema, specializing in low- to no-budget productions that have become absolute cult classics.

 Japan Society's 2013 Globus Film Series Into the Shintoho Mind Warp: Girls, Guns & Ghosts from the Second Golden Age of Japanese Film offers rare screenings of eight Shintoho films-all New York Premieres and all unavailable on DVD in the U.S.--produced from the late 1950s to the early 1960s.
 The series launches Wednesday, February 27 with an opening night reception featuring Japanese soul band Neo Maki Blues.
 Tickets to each screening are $12/$9 Japan Society members, seniors and students.
 All films are in Japanese with English subtitles.